-- 1. Place your motorcycle in an upright position on a firm, level surface. - 2.
-Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER level mark. - Rear Check that the brake fluid reservoir is horizontal and that the level is between the LOWER level and UPPER level marks.
+- 1. Park your motorcycle on its center stand on a firm, level surface. - 2.
+Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER level mark. - 3.
+Rear Remove the seat. ⇒ P. 53 - 4.
+Rear Check that the brake fluid reservoir is horizontal and that the fluid level is between the LOWER level and UPPER level marks.